Adult Therapy

 What is psychotherapy and is it right for me?

-There are different modalities of therapy and this will be discussed in your initial session.
 Cognitive behavioral therapy is an example of an evidenced-based practice in which we identify and challenge ways of thinking that keep people cycling in patterns or relationships that are unfulfilling.
 This way of thinking may have served a purpose at some point in time, but may no longer be effective.
 Some modalities encourage practice of new skills between sessions.
-I am trained in EMDR and expressive therapies that have evidenced based research in the healing of trauma, anxiety, and intrusive thoughts.

 Counseling is not only a form of support, but an opportunity to gain insight into why we may make various decisions, feel certain feelings, and process events and experiences in order to keep growing in our life journey.
 We learn new strategies that lead to feeling more productive and engaged in our lives.
 It is true that the work of psychotherapy can trigger moments of uncomfortable feelings that are processed in sessions.
 Part of creating change, and processing emotions, is talking about such experiences so that they have less power in our daily living.